Convert MRR to ARR: When It Works and When It Fails

 Step 2: Exclude non-recurring revenue

 The two onboarding projects generated €1,000.
 That is real revenue.
 It is not recurring revenue.
-It is excluded from MRR and from ARR.
+It is excluded from MRR and from the ARR formula.

 Step 3: Apply the ARR formula